StrawberryDonut/Strawberry-lang-spec/README.md

 A Document of Specification of StrawBerry language.

 The Strawberry Language is an interpreted language and a scripting language.
-It is lightweight, fast, easy to extend, learn quickly, and well fit and safe for your projects.
+It is lightweight, fast, easy to extend, can learn quickly, and well fit and safe for your projects.

 Grammar is written as EBNF-like format.
 File extension of Strawberry language is `.berry`